grpc/proposal/A17-client-side-health-checking.md

 ## Proposal

-The gRPC client will be configured to send health-checking RPCs to each backend that it is connected to.
+The gRPC client will be able to be configured to send health-checking RPCs to each backend that it is connected to.
 Whenever a backend responds as unhealthy, the client's LB policy will stop sending requests to that backend until it reports healthy again.

 Note that because the health-checking service requires a service name, the client will need to be configured with a service name to use.
 However, by default, it can use the empty string, which would mean that the health of all services on a given host/port would be controlled with a single switch.
+Semantically, the empty string is used to represent the overall health of the server, as opposed to the health of any individual services running on the server.

 ### Watch-Based Health Checking Protocol